PrescottJRynewicz/brain/100 References/📗 Optionality - Survive and Thrive.md

 Because we are creatures of habit, *"once we have the right systems in place, kicking back and doing nothing isn't just a good strategy - it's the best strategy."*

 ## Chapter 10: Creatures of Habit
-IMO, this chapter is fairly empty.
+This chapter is fairly empty.
 Richard discusses his dislike of trying to change habits, but, paradoxically, the importance of keystone habits, and then gives us a brief stint about his nutrition plan for exemplify how we can automate necessary choices in the possibility tree.

 There is one valuable quote To trade the constraints imposed upon you by others for constraints you impose upon yourself.
 Which is very similar to [[Jocko Willink]]'s *[[💪  Discipline = Freedom]]*